amit-649/epic-games-auto-claimer/readme.md

 auth.py: A helper tool to log you in one time.

+.env.example: A template for your settings.

-.env: (You create this) Stores your settings safely.
+.env: (You create this) Stores your real settings safely.

 credentials.json: (You create this) Your key to Google Sheets.